 Bay Windows / Ventanas en saliente / 窗花

-A hyperlocal art process to foster belonging and build bridges between 16 working-class immigrant Chinese & Latinx women through the art of papercuts.
+A hyperlocal, 11-month long art process to foster belonging and build cross-cultural bridges between 16 working-class immigrant Chinese & Latinx women through the art of papercuts.

 Building upon trust and a successful track record

-Thanks to support from a 2025 Creative Capital Award, Bay Windows reconvenes a cohort of 16 women, first assembled for How I Keep Looking Up / Como Sigo Mirando Arriba / 仰望 (2022–2023), a collaboration with Chinese Culture Center of San Francisco (CCCSF) and numerous community organizations in Chinatown & the Mission District, which resulted in banners carried in the 2023 Chinese New Year Parade, an exhibition at CCCSF seen by 20,000 visitors, and features on El Tecolote, Hyperallergic, KGO ABC 7, KTVU Fox 2, KQED, and Sing Tao Daily.
-Bay Windows also re-assembles the prior team of bilingual project coordinators and interpreters for maximum continuity.
+As a 2025 Creative Capital Awardee, Lead Artist Christine Wong Yap is reconvening a cohort of 16 women, first assembled for How I Keep Looking Up / Como Sigo Mirando Arriba / 仰望 (2022–2023), a collaboration with Chinese Culture Center of San Francisco (CCCSF) and numerous community organizations in Chinatown & the Mission District, which resulted in banners carried in the 2023 Chinese New Year Parade, an exhibition at CCCSF seen by 20,000 visitors, and features on El Tecolote, Hyperallergic, KGO ABC 7, KTVU Fox 2, KQED, and Sing Tao Daily.
+Yap is also re-assembling the prior team of bilingual project coordinators and interpreters for maximum continuity in Bay Windows.

 Exhibition and workshops on Mexican and Chinese papercuts

-The exhibition will form a culturally-relevant backdrop for a series of trilingual workshops, led by Yap with interpreters and guest artists Vasquez and a jianzhi artist, exploring cross-cultural connections as well as precolonial traditions.
+The exhibition will form a culturally-relevant backdrop for a series of trilingual workshops, led by Yap with interpreters and guest artists Vasquez and Shi.
+Through hands-on artmaking and discussions, participating designers will explore cross-cultural connections and precolonial traditions.

 Narratives of political agency